 Virtu Financial to Host Conference Call Announcing Third Quarter 2022 Results on Thursday, November 3, 2022

-/EIN News/ -- NEW YORK, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. (Nasdaq:VIRT), a leading provider of financial services and products that leverage cutting-edge technology to deliver innovative, transparent trading solutions to its clients and liquidity to the global markets, will announce its results for the third quarter 2022 on Thursday, November 3, 2022, before the US market open.
+NEW YORK, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. VIRT, a leading provider of financial services and products that leverage cutting-edge technology to deliver innovative, transparent trading solutions to its clients and liquidity to the global markets, will announce its results for the third quarter 2022 on Thursday, November 3, 2022, before the US market open.

 Virtu will host a conference call to discuss the company's financial results at 07:30 AM (EDT).
 A live webcast of the event will be available and archived on the Investor Relations section of the company's website at http://ir.virtu.com/events.cfm.
 The call will be open to the public.